Republicans block 'rotten' election reform bill in Senate as VP Harris presides over debate

 "Democracy is in peril, here, in America," President Biden's White House said in a statement Tuesday supporting the bill.
 "The right to vote – a sacred right in this country – is under assault with an intensity and an aggressiveness we have not seen in a long time."

-Voting rights have been such a concern for the White House that Vice President Kamala Harris presided over the debate on the Senate floor Tuesday evening.
+Voting rights have been such a concern for the White House that Vice President Kamala Harris presided over the debate on the Senate floor Tuesday evening and announced the failed 50-50 vote.
+Afterward, she said the White House is committed to ensuring access to the polls.
+"The fight is not over," she told reporters at the Capitol.

-Senate Majority Leader Chuck Schumer, D-N.Y. accused the GOP of being "afraid" to debate the merits of voting rights because they'd be forced to defend their efforts to disenfranchise voters.
+Senate Majority Leader Chuck Schumer, D-N.Y., accused the GOP of being "afraid" to debate the merits of voting rights because they'd be forced to defend their efforts to disenfranchise voters.

-"Republicans across the country are deliberately targeting all the ways that younger, poorer, nonwhite and typically Democratic voters access the ballot," Schumer said Tuesday.
-"Republicans claim they’re making it easier to vote and harder to cheat in an election; but in reality, they are making it harder to vote and easier to cheat an election."
+"I want to be clear about what just happened on the Senate floor," Schumer said immediately following the vote.
+"Every single Senate Republican just voted against starting debate … on legislation to protect Americans' voting rights."

+He added: "This vote, I'm ashamed to say, is further evidence that voter suppression has become part of the official platform of the Republican Party."

 The "For the People Act" was numbered H.R.
 1 and S.1 in the House and Senate to signify it was the top priority of Democratic leadership.
 The bill already passed the House with no GOP support.